knpuniversity/symfony2-rest/knpu/episode1/response-asserter.md

 Our testing setup is, well, pretty sweet.
 So testing the GET collection endpoint should be easy.
 Create a `testGETProgrammersCollection()` method.
-Grab the `createProgrammer()` code from above, but paste it twice and add a new `CowboyCoder`:
+Grab the `createProgrammer()` code from above, but paste it twice to create a new `CowboyCoder`:

 CODE TODO

-Now grab the line that makes the request and asserts the status code.
+Now grab the lines that makes the request and asserts the status code.
 Update the URL to just `/api/programmers`.
-No assertions yet, but let's make sure it doesn't blow up yet:
+No assertions yet, but let's make sure it doesn't blow up:

 ```bash
 phpunit -c app src/AppBundle/Tests/Controller/Api/ProgrammerControllerTest.php
 ```

 Great!
 Ok, so what do we want to assert?
+I don't know what do you want to assert?
 Think about how the endpoint works: we're returning an associative array with a `programmers` key and *that* actually holds the collection of programmers:

 CODE TODO